tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 it.
 Things like this can really improve everybody's quality of life.
 It may be nice to have a semicolon for clarity, but it is always painful having a program crash due to one missing.

-Maybe some of you reading this think the exoression above (also referred to as a variable assignment), is not all that impressive.
+Maybe some of you reading this think the expression above (also referred to as a variable assignment), is not all that impressive.
 On some level, I agree with you.
 Assigning a variable with an equals sign is not a large concept by itself.
 At the same time, it opens the door to what we can store in a variable, and surprise, it's not just numbers.
 Now computers may always see things as numbers, but we have developed several data types that let us store all kinds of data, and in multiple formats.

 My emphasis in the beginning will be to focus on knowing what we store in a variable, what its shape should resemble, and how the variables can sometimes be reassigned.
-In our example
+In our example:

 ```ts
 const example: number = 0;